Your Employer Might Offer Student Loan Assistance. Here's What You Need to Know

 There's a range of options for companies looking to provide help with student loans, from financial counseling and debt consolidation to matching payments akin to tuition reimbursement.

-There's no one-size-fits-all solution, Carlyle said, and it's worth inquiring what a prospective employer's student debt offerings are.
+There's no one-size-fits-all solution, Carlisle said, and it's worth inquiring what a prospective employer's student debt offerings are.

 Which companies are providing student loan benefits?